Entire Ecosystems On verge Of Collapse

-Worldwide, healthy forests are also a big piece of the puzzle for fighting climate change —roughly 15 percent of global greenhouse gas emissions come from forest loss.
+Healthy forests fight climate change.
+About 15 percent of global greenhouse gas emissions come from deforestation.

 “We can zoom right in here, and you can see clearing down to the scale of a small plantation, and zoom in further, you’re looking at the crowns of individual trees.
 So we’ve gone from the entire world, right down to individual trees seamlessly in one system,” Sizer said.

 OK, I know what you’re thinking: big deal.
 I can use Google Earth to zoom in on my home.
 True.
 And Sizer is using Google technology here.
 But he’s also using NASA’s archive of satellite imagery going back more than a decade.
 Scientists at the World Resources Institute, Google, and the University of Maryland have developed algorithms to compare historical and current images to detect exactly what’s been cut, where.

 “It’s thousands and thousands of hours of computing time to generate these outputs.
 And then we take that, which is actually a very complex set of data, and we display it in a simple and easy to use way on Global Forest Watch,” Sizer said.